raj3000k/HACKNITRR-Koi-na.cpp/README.md

 # Solution:
-Using etherium blockchain ,smartcontracts to secure it and combining it with flutter to build an app.
+Using etherium blockchain ,smartcontracts to secure it and combining it with flutter to build a notes/TodoList app.

 <p>&nbsp;</p>